 Teacher Resource Guides

 The Carnegie’s Museum Educators have put together Teacher Resource Guides for all of our exhibits.
 Each guide has exhibit information, additional resources, and suggested activities related to the content of the exhibit.
-These guides can serve as companion pieces to your class visits!
+Bring your class in to explore the exhibitions and then use these guides as companion pieces to your visit!

 We love posting videos to our YouTube channel of activities you can do at home!
 We’ll give you the supply list and some guidance on how to create your masterpiece, and the rest is up to you!
 Check out this video (pictured above) of Miss Tee explaining how to make a “pictorial handscape,” along with a lesson on mapmaking!
 You can also check out these art-and-history-inspired downloadable activities for all ages: